Brismuth-Apps-LLC/www.bulktexterpro.com/docs/getting-started/updating-it.md

 - Fixing bug in account verification

 #### v1.0.14 release notes
 - Bulk Texter Pro will now refresh the Google Voice page and continue with pending messages when an error occurs.
-Previously, if any message an error, the entire message batch would be halted.
+Previously, if any message encountered an error, the entire message batch would be halted.
 This should reduce the effort required when some messages have one-off errors.
 - Fixes various bugs and edge cases